And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 This guy's considered to be a brilliant theoretician, a brilliant economist.

-He's a he's an egghead.
+He's an egghead.

 He's an elitist.